 Her independent spirit encouraged by her family lead her on one wonderful adventure after another, which began when she ran away from home at age 13.
 Never to return, Kopp lived in New York City, Paris, Berlin and Los Angeles and worked as a rap music video producer, model, production designer, executive producer of an independent feature, and even as a phone psychic.

-After a harrowing stint at a Fortune 500 company, Kopp vowed to never work for a corporation again and purchased The Huron SubStation in 2005, a historic trolley substation in the outback of Cypress Park in Los Angeles.
+After a harrowing stint at a Fortune 500 company, Kopp vowed to never work for a large corporation again and purchased The Huron SubStation in 2005, a historic trolley substation in the outback of Cypress Park in Los Angeles.
 Built in 1906, the substation had been designed to house equipment to convert high-voltage electricity to the L.A.
 Railway’s Yellow Cars.
 She has since rented the substation out to the likes of Mercedes, Starbucks, Microsoft, German Vogue, GQ, Hurley, Puma, and feature film and television productions, such as, “Wine Country”, a comedy starring and directed by Amy Poehler, and “The Kids Are Alright” starring Annette Bening, Julianne Moore and Mark Ruffalo.

 Kopp has also hosted numerous events there such as "Oktoberfest at the Station – A Polka Dot Centennial" and "Art at the Station – Heavy Metal Unplugged".
 In mid 2019, she will begin hosting a series of intimate events entitled "The Hunger": Literary and Comedic Pairings with Food.
 In addition to her life at the substation, Kopp learned how to weld with a coven of women in the New Mexican desert and unexpectedly gave birth to her son alone in a bathroom with only a dog by her side.
 Naturally, she was compelled to chronicle stories, both personal, and otherwise, through the written word.

 Kopp lives at the Huron Substation with her son Anton Baptiste and an entourage of animals.
 She is currently writing her memoir: "Silence, A Scent Memoir" (to be released with an eau de parfum of the same name).
 Stay Tuned.